zulip/zulip-gci/tasks/2017/git-comfortable.md

 This task will familiarize you with Git, which is the version control system all GitHub projects, including Zulip, use.

+In this task, you'll learn both the Git basics as well as read resources that will help you move towards being an advanced user of Git.

 ## Prerequisites

 * A working Git installation.
 See [these instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).